GauravvBaral/CourierManagementSystem/README.md

 The JavaScript code is directly embedded in the HTML and PHP files, so there are no separate JavaScript files.

-The SQL table is empty, so you'll need to register customers and employees yourself.
+The SQL tables are empty, so you'll need to register customers and employees manually.
+After registering as a customer, you can place an order for yourself.
+Once the admin registers an employee, that employee can receive and deliver the orders.

 Here’s a breakdown of how this localhost project works: